HeadersIQ/HeadersIQ-main/README.md

-# A Scalable and Explainable Header-Centric Framework for Semantic Table Interpretation and Data Quality Assessment
+# An Explainable Header-Centric Framework for Large-Scale Semantic Table Interpretation and Data Quality Assessment